St. Vincent de Paul

 To be part of the Knights of Columbus gives any Catholic man the opportunity to be of service to St. John the Baptist Parish, to the Diocese of Evansville and to many opportunities of a National level.
 Meetings are held the 1st Tuesday of the month in the Ruth & Naomi Room.
 The annual Trivia Night is a major event of the Knights of Columbus at St. John Parish and Lenten Fish Fry is co-sponsored with the St. John Men’s Club.
 For more information on how to become a Knights of Columbus.

-Individuals take Communion and extend care and friendship to parishioners/families of parishioners who have extended stays in nursing homes.
+Individuals take Communion and extend care and friendship to parishioners/families of parishioners who have extended stays in nursing homes or are homebound.

 Contact: Parish Office, (812) 490-1000